Eddie Palmieri

-Eddie Palmieri (born December 15, 1936) is an American Grammy Award-winning pianist, bandleader, musician, and composer of Puerto Rican ancestry.
-He is the founder of the bands La Perfecta, La Perfecta II, and Harlem River Drive.
+Eduardo Palmieri (December 15, 1936 – August 6, 2025) was an American pianist, bandleader, musician and composer of Puerto Rican ancestry.
+He was the founder of the bands La Perfecta, La Perfecta II, and Harlem River Drive.

 Early life

-Palmieri's parents moved to New York from Ponce, Puerto Rico, in 1926 and settled in the South Bronx, a largely Jewish neighborhood.
+Eduardo Palmieri was born on December 15, 1936.
+Palmieri's parents Isabel Maldonado Palmieri and Carlos Palmieri moved to New York from Ponce, Puerto Rico, in 1926 and settled in the South Bronx in New York.
 There, he and his elder brother Charlie Palmieri were born.
 He accompanied Charlie and participated in many talent contests when he was eight years old.
+Palmieri was partially of Corsican descent.